Skip to main content

 How Does Allopregnanolone Exert Its Effects?

 Allopregnanolone’s primary mechanism of action is its role as a potent positive allosteric modulator of the GABA-A receptor.
-The is the principal inhibitory neurotransmitter receptor in the mammalian brain.
+The GABA-A receptor is the principal inhibitory neurotransmitter receptor in the mammalian brain.
 When the neurotransmitter GABA (gamma-aminobutyric acid) binds to this receptor, it opens a chloride ion channel, allowing negatively charged chloride ions to flow into the neuron.

 This influx hyperpolarizes the cell, making it less likely to fire an action potential, which results in neuronal inhibition.
 Allopregnanolone binds to a specific site on the GABA-A receptor complex, distinct from the GABA binding site itself.
 This binding enhances the receptor’s response to GABA, increasing the duration and frequency of chloride channel opening.